 PTA has been a driving force behind the creation of kindergarten, hot lunch programs, universal immunizations in schools, and in early education coining the phrase “preschool” and so much more...

-Washington State PTA legislative platform is a two-year platform a mirror to the Washington state legislative cycle.
+WPTA legislative platform is a two-year mirror to the Washington state legislative cycle.
 On the even years, the new platform is voted on by members at the legislative assembly in the fall.
-During the odd years, members vote to amend current issues or add new, emerging issues to the also supported list.
-The top five issues become our short-term platform and consist of our priority issues for the year.
-Other issues are placed on what is called an “also supported” list.
-The legislative platform supports the delivery mission of the PTA.
-WSPTA is also part of a larger network, the National Parent and Teacher Association.
+During the odd years, members vote to amend current issues or add new issues to the *also supported list.
+The top five issues become our short-term platform and our priority issues for the year. *Other issues are placed on an “also supported” list.
+The platform serves the mission of the PTA, WSPTA is part of the larger network of the National PTA.

 At convention you have a chance to network with members from across the state, take and attend classes, learn new strategies and continue your education and further your skill-sets.
 Attending legislative voting delegates will elect our future State PTA leaders, vote on bylaws changes, additions and revisions.
 This is a fun, exciting, and motivating event where we also get to celebrate the amazing work of PTSA's from every part of our state!